 This article is not intended to be a tell all about all types of generators.
 It is, however, a good bit of helpful information should you ever find yourself shopping for a portable generator.

 Eight years ago our family decided to make a major lifestyle change.
-We left the hustle and bustle of life in the suburbs to live in the mountains of Southern Oregon and we’ve been living off the grid for eight years now.
+We left the hustle and bustle of life in the suburbs to live in a place called Bly Mountain which is in beautiful Southern Oregon and we’ve been living off the grid for eight years now.
 In the beginning, we bought some solar panels with the hope of generating enough power for our needs from good ‘ol Mother Nature.